kschang77/portfoliov5/README.md

 Items in this repo are incident response, audits, and analysis as a part of my attempt to earn a Google Cybersecurity Certificate.
 I already have [Google IT Support](https://www.coursera.org/account/accomplishments/professional-cert/9LZTXXTZSDJV) and other certificates.

-And now I have successfully completed [Google Cybersecurity Certificate](https://www.coursera.org/account/accomplishments/professional-cert/5PS4UGXW7P37) as of 6/4/23.
+I started the course on May 31st.
+I have successfully completed [Google Cybersecurity Certificate](https://www.coursera.org/account/accomplishments/professional-cert/5PS4UGXW7P37) as of 6/4/23.
 Can I find a job?

-I started the course on May 31st.
-I hope to finish the entire course in less than 7 days.
-As of 6/3/2023 0315, I've finished course 5.
-Wish me luck!

 Course 1: Foundations of Cybersecurity, [completed 5/31/23](https://www.coursera.org/account/accomplishments/verify/QGV8TYHAYR2K)